yurimann/first-ajax/README.md

 ### Practice
 1. In your ajax.js file, build an AJAX request that:
   - _retrieves the information at the root path of the server, by sending an empty JavaScript object, and expecting a text response._
 2. Ensure the request is wrapped in a `$(document).ready`.
-Run it by reloading your page in the browser.
-3. What do you see in the Network tab of your Developer Tools?
-How does it differ from the request you made in Step 0?
-4. How is it similar to the request from Step 0?
+3. Ensure your Network Tab is open in Developer tools, and run the request by reloading your page.
+4. What are the values in the "Method" and "Status" columns?
+Compare these values to Step 0.
+5. Inspect the request.
+What are the values in the "Type" and "Initiator" columns?
+Compare these values to Step 0.

 Congratulations!
 You've made your first successful AJAX request!